YongRichy/Excel-Analysis-Project/README.md

 #### Skill: Power Pivot

-- I created a data model by integrating the 'Data Job Salary' and 'Data Job Skills' tables into one model.
+- I created a data model by integrating the `Data Job Salary` and `Data Job Skills` tables into one model.
 - Since I had already cleaned the data using Power Query; Power Pivot created a relationship between these two tables.

 #### Data Model